moneytree/moneytree-link-ios-sdk/Documentation/AwesomeApp.md

 The Moneytree Link SDK is configured in `ViewController.swift`.

 It uses PKCE for authorization by default.
-You can change `demoMode` to `.authCodeGrant` if you need to test the Code Grant authorization flow.
+You can change `authMode` to `.authCodeGrant` if you need to test the Code Grant authorization flow.

 You can edit `Constants.configuration` to change other configuration settings to match your use case.